 What if your credit score is below 620?

-A score under 620 doesn't close the door on a Las Vegas home — it usually just points to a different path.
+A credit score under 620 doesn't close the door on a Las Vegas home — it usually just points to a different path, often an FHA or VA loan covered in our Las Vegas home loans guide.
 You have two practical routes, and often both are worth comparing.

 - Go FHA.
-An FHA loan allows scores as low as 580 with 3.5% down, or 500–579 with 10% down.
+An FHA loan allows scores as low as 580 with its standard minimum down payment, or 500–579 with a somewhat larger down payment.
 It's the standard option for buyers below the conventional line.
 Buying with a lower score?
 See our sister company's FHA credit score requirements for Las Vegas.

 - Build to 620, then go conventional.
 If you're at 590–615, a few months of paying down cards and fixing report errors can cross the conventional threshold — where PMI eventually drops off and, at a higher score, pricing improves.

 Which path wins depends on your down payment, how long PMI would last, and how quickly your score can move.
-Down-payment help can factor in either way — see our Las Vegas down-payment assistance guide for 2026.
-A local mortgage company can run both scenarios side by side so you pick with numbers, not guesswork.
+A local mortgage lender can run both scenarios side by side so you pick with numbers, not guesswork.

 We meet plenty of Las Vegas buyers who assume a mid-500s score means "not yet."
 Often it means "FHA now, or conventional in 90 days" — and the right call depends on the exact file.
 Before you write off buying this year, let us map both paths against your real numbers.